linode/docs/docs/networking/native-ipv6-networking.md

 ### Arch Linux/Fedora 21 (systemd-networkd)

+If you are using `systemd-networkd` on Arch Linux or Fedora 21, you can statically configure IPv6 pools by editing `/etc/systemd/network/50-static.network`.

-1. Set up [Static IP Networking](/docs/networking/linux-static-ip-configuration/#arch-linux--fedora-21) for IPv4
+1. Set up [Static IP Networking](/docs/networking/linux-static-ip-configuration/#arch-linux--fedora-21) for your IPv4 address.

 2. Edit your current static IP networking configuration to allow for your IPv6 addresses.
 You will need to include your default IPv6 address as well.